TypeScript

 The Hybrids<E>

-type has built-in support for the descriptors structure and all of the translation rules.
+type has built-in support for the and all of the rules.
 It also prevents defining properties not declared in the interface.
 All hybrids public APIs support generic type <E>

 for providing the additional information from the defined interface, for example, html<E>